kxr/ocpcr/README.md

 # Features

-* Stand-alone and requires no additional Dependency
+* Requires no additional Dependency
-* Extremely light-weight
+* Generates a stand-alone HTML file
+* Light-weight and fast (takes less than 3 minutes on a 12 node cluster)
 * Most of the heavy-lifting is done on ansible node
 * Modular design, new report components can be easily added

+If you would like to request a new component/features in the report, please open a new github issue.

 # Usage

-Simply Clone this repository on the ansible node of the cluster:
+Clone/copy this repository on the ansible node of the cluster:

 ```bash
 git clone https://github.com/kxr/ocpcr.git